 At our wedding reception – a family-only party at our residence – I told both families that one of the things I admired most about Jerry is that he is a man of very few words, but what he says is worth listening to.
 Of course seeing as his siblings were also at the reception, one of his sisters yelled out, “Yah, he’s an empty book!”

+That’s humorous, but far from the truth.
+My husband’s story is one of family, commitment, and protectiveness.
+He’s always thinking about what he can do to protect his two adult daughters and how he can keep me safe, wherever I may be.
 I love taking walks – rain or shine – in our rural neighborhood where dogs, bobcats, and even black bears, have been known to present themselves when you least expect it – not to mention the inattentive drivers who may not notice that I’m trekking along the side of the road.
 In the past ten years, my husband has gifted me with: waterproof long pants, a sturdy walking stick, a fluorescent yellow vest, a pair of straps with strobe lights on them that I can either wear around my arms or my ankles, pepper spray, and the list goes on.
 Some wives may take offense to receiving such practical gifts, bemoaning the fact that he must not love me if these are the types of gifts he thinks I really want.
 I see those practical gifts as a sign of love from someone who wants me to be around for many years to come.

 Words, followed up by actions, have the power to change everyone in your corner of the world.
 Whether hastily spoken harsh words or well-thought out words of encouragement – your corner of the world will be changed.
 Many of us need to learn to swallow our words and only let escape those that feed and nourish the recipient.
 I, for one, can cut my dialogue in half, as long as what remains serves to build up those with whom I come in contact.